Baris000-eng/SentimentAnalysisOfTheUserInputOrTheContentOfTheUploadedFile/README.md

 - python sentimentAnalysisOfUserInputOrUploadedFile.py
 - python3 sentimentAnalysisOfUserInputOrUploadedFile.py

 Note 1: Only if your python version in your computer is python 3.x, then you can run the second command.
-The first command directly considers the default python configuration in your computer regardless of what version you already installed.
+The first command directly considers the default python configuration in your computer regardless of which python version you already installed to your computer.

 Note 2: At the second step, you can run the python file also by right clicking on the name of the python file (e.g. sentimentAnalysisOfUserInputOrUploadedFile.py) and then pressing the option called